Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

-3D World Demo Client
+Lightstreamer 3D World Demo Client
 ============================

-A demo showing the potentials of the integration of Lightstreamer in any multiplayer 3D world simulation.
+This demo shows how well the real-time positions of objects in a multiplayer 3D world can be delivered over WebSockets and HTTP via Lightstreamer Server.
-This project implements the HTML/JavaScript client.
 Particular attention is paid to aspects of real-time communication and opportunities to minimize the network bandwidth utilization.
-Consider that the Demo allows two modality:
-- the physics calculations are performed both client side and server side, the rendering is based on client side physics calculations that is resync-ed with the server every N seconds.
-On the other hand the Matrix panel is only fed with server-side data.
+Please read [the article](http://blog.lightstreamer.com/) to fully understand this application and play the demo [here](http://www.lightstreamer.com/demo/3DWorldDemo/).
+There are two ways the demo can work.
+- First way: the physics engine runs on the client side, which periodically synchronizes with the authoritative server.
-- the physics engine runs completely on the server side and the positional and rotational data for all the players in the game are transmitted to all the clients with a frequency of up to 100Hz.
+- Second way: the physics engine runs on the server side only and the positional and rotational data for all the players in a world are transmitted to all the clients.
+In other words, the clients are pure renderers.

+This project include the implementation of a HTML/JavaScript client for the demo.

 HTML Client
 -----------